OData/v3ProtocolDocument/OData.markdown

 - TODO: overload rules (i.e. unordered combination of parameter names & types must be unique).

 #### EntitySetPathExpression ####

 Functions or Actions that return an Entity or Entities MAY return results from an EntitySet that is dependent upon the EntitySet of one the parameter values used to invoke the Operation.

 When such a dependency exists an EntitySetPathExpression is used.
-An EntitySetPathExpression MUST begins with the name of a parameter to the Operation, and optionally include a series NavigationProperties (and occasional type casts) as a succinct way to describe the series of EntitySet transitions.
+An EntitySetPathExpression MUST begin with the name of a parameter to the Operation, and optionally includes a series NavigationProperties (and occasional type casts) as a succinct way to describe the series of EntitySet transitions.

 The actual EntitySet transitions may be deduced by finding the AssociationSet backing each NavigationProperty, and moving from the current EntitySet which will be found on one End to the EntitySet found on the other End.